hackingbutlegal/WindowsLaptopLocatorScript/README.md

 Syntax for cronjob as follows: powershell.exe 'c:\scripts\script.ps1'

 Note: It's preconfigured for Gmail.
 You may need to tweak settings, especially if you're getting authentication errors.
+Note: Make sure you add your API key if you want to do geolocation on the IP.